CORONAVIRUS NOTICE FOR STUDENTS

 “Based on current advice, only people who have travelled overseas, are unwell and have access to a face-mask should use it.
 For anyone else who does not have symptoms, a face-mask is not necessary.”
 Read more here.

 Should you attend a St John face-to-face training course?

 - Those who have tested positive for coronavirus (COVID-19) must not attend a St John training course until they have been given a medical clearance.

-- People who have travelled in the 14 days prior to their course date to a country or region at high or moderate risk for COVID-19 must not attend any St John training course.
-These countries include mainland China, Iran, Italy, South Korea and any other country as determined by the Australian Government.
+- People who have travelled in from overseas in the 14 days prior to their course date must not attend any St John training course.

 - Those who are diagnosed with a confirmed case of coronavirus within 14 after attending their St John training course must advise St John Qld immediately on 1300 ST JOHN (785 646).

 Courses can be rescheduled at no cost if individuals are admitted to a health facility or required to self-quarantine as a result of coronavirus concerns.
 Please phone 1300 785 646 or email firstname.lastname@example.org to reschedule your course.